What is Soy Protein and Whey Protein

 Soy concentrate was developed in the late 1960s and early 1970s that is made from defatted (removal of fat) soybeans.

-Though soy concentrate retains most of the bean’s protein content, it doesn’t contain as many carbohydrates like flour, making it more palatable.
+Though soy concentrate retains most of the bean’s protein content, it doesn’t contain as many carbohydrates as flour, making it more palatable.

-Soy concentrate is easily digestible and is found in nutrition bars, cereals, and yogurts.
+Soy concentrate is easily digestible and is found in nutrition bars, cereals, and yoghurts.

 Soy isolates are the most refined soy protein product that contains the highest concentration of protein.
-But unlike flour and concentrates, it contains no dietary fiber.
+But unlike flour and concentrates, it contains no dietary fibre.

 Isolates originated around the 1950s in The United States of America.
 Like concentrates, they are too easily digestible.